Skip to main content

 Mexico: Trade

 With a growing population and a market-oriented agricultural and food sector that is open to international trade, Mexico is the United States’ largest agricultural trading partner in terms of combined exports and imports, with Canada being a close second.
-In 2023, Mexico accounted for 16.3 percent of U.S. agricultural exports and 23.3 percent of U.S. agricultural imports (as defined and categorized by the World Trade Organization (WTO)).
-Between 1993 (the year before NAFTA’s implementation) and 2023, U.S. agricultural exports to Mexico expanded at a compound annual growth rate (CAGR) of 7.0 percent, while agricultural imports from Mexico grew at a rate of 9.7 percent.
-Lower prices for many bulk agricultural commodities, slow economic growth in Mexico (compounded by the global recession caused by the COVID-19 pandemic), and depreciation of the Mexican peso caused the total value of U.S. agricultural exports to Mexico to experience little to no growth during the period 2012-20.
+In terms of value, Mexico accounted for 17.1 percent of U.S. agricultural exports and 22.8 percent of U.S. agricultural imports in 2024.
+Between 1993 (the year before NAFTA’s implementation) and 2024, U.S. agricultural exports to Mexico expanded at a compound annual growth rate (CAGR) of 7.0 percent, while agricultural imports from Mexico grew at a rate of 9.6 percent.
+During the period 2012–20, however, the total value of U.S. agricultural exports to Mexico experienced little to no growth.
+Reasons included lower prices for many bulk agricultural commodities, slow economic growth in Mexico (compounded by the global recession caused by the COVID-19 pandemic), and depreciation of the Mexican peso.
 From 2011 to 2019 (the last year before the pandemic’s onset in the United States and Mexico), U.S. agricultural exports to Mexico grew at a CAGR of 0.6 percent, compared with 7.8 percent for corresponding imports from Mexico.
-With the economic recovery in the United States and Mexico that followed the pandemic, U.S. agricultural exports to Mexico increased at a CAGR of 15.7 percent between 2020 and 2023, and U.S. agricultural imports from Mexico grew at a CAGR of 11.3 percent.
-In 2023, however, U.S. agricultural exports to Mexico decreased by 0.3 percent compared with the previous year, as the prices of major agricultural exports (such as corn and soybeans) declined.
+With the economic recovery in the United States and Mexico that followed the pandemic, U.S. agricultural exports to Mexico increased at a CAGR of 9.3 percent between 2019 and 2024, and U.S. agricultural imports from Mexico grew at a CAGR of 10.0 percent.

 Download chart data in Excel format